UnipayFI/unitas-evm-contract/contracts/README_OLD.md

 Restricted staking - Address cannot invoke the contract function to stake.
 All other functions are possible, eg transfer, unstaking.

 Full restriction - Address cannot interact with the staking smart contract at all.
 Owner can wipe balance of fully restricted addresses and re-issue elsewhere.
-Their stUSDu will be burnt and total supply reduced by the burnt amount, effectively increasing the value of stUSDu with respect to USDu for other token holders.
+Their sUSDu will be burnt and total supply reduced by the burnt amount, effectively increasing the value of sUSDu with respect to USDu for other token holders.

 Restricted staking is used for addresses in countries not legally compliant with receiving yield from Unitas.
 Full restriction is for sanctioned addresses or addresses involved in hacks.